-Food Matters Faculty and FIG Assistant
+Food Matters FIG Instructor and Assistant

 Photo of College Connections faculty for Exploring Africa, Stephen Wooten.